Separation Anxiety In a Child

 Dreamstime 10206260

 Knowing how to cope with your child’s separation anxiety is key to relieving your angst about the separation.
-You’ll also be better able to help your child cope with her anxiety. why separation anxiety occurs is the first step to coping with the .
+You’ll also be better able to help your child cope with her anxiety. why separation anxiety occurs is the first step to coping with the problem.

 First, you need to know that a child has no concept of time.
 When you leave, she doesn’t know when or if you’re coming back.
 She simply knows that you’re gone, and she misses you because you’re ordinarily a “permanent” existence in her life.

 There are many potential situations that might trigger separation anxiety in children.
-Some common examples include starting childcare, getting a new sibling, starting school, or moving to a new house.
+Some common examples include starting childcare, getting a sibling, starting school, or moving to a new house.
 Many times, children will display anxiety behaviors when they are separated from a parent or caregiver.
 These can include crying, clinginess, tantrums, and trouble .
 If you think your child might be experiencing separation anxiety, watch for these signs and talk to their doctor.

 · Don’t prolong the agony.
 Hesitating when leaving a child with a caregiver will make her perceive that she’s “winning.”
 Speak calmly to the child and the caregiver and then say your goodbyes.

 · Ensure that the child is comfortable.
 Never leave a hungry, wet, dirty, sick, sleepy or tired child with a new caregiver.
-The child is already uncomfortable, and it’s not a good time to leave her.
+The child is already uncomfortable, and it’s not a time to leave her.
 Make sure she has had a good meal, a nap and is clean and dry before you leave her.

 · Stay positive.
 Don’t show that you are anxious or nervous about leaving your child.
 This will only make the child more anxious.
 Smile, give her a hug and a kiss and tell her that you will be back soon.